Edogawe Tokyo, Japan Travel Guide

 Some hotels might offer in-room massage treatments, inquire at your accommodation.

-Limited to local bars and pubs.
-For larger venues and diverse music genres, head to central Tokyo.
+Limited to local taverns and bars.
+For larger sites and diverse music genres, head to central Tokyo.

 Edogawa Ward Culture Center hosts performances by local artists.
-Major theaters are concentrated in central Tokyo.
+Major theaters are focused in central Tokyo.

 Not applicable in Edogawa.
 Major nightclubs and dance venues are found in central Tokyo districts like Shibuya and Shinjuku.